DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 A use case for a global role could be the Chief Information Security Officer of a company who needs an overview of all systems.
 If he gets the global role `Reader`, he can see the findings for all products and also all metrics.

+Since global roles give users access to all data, only superusers are allowed to edit it.

 ## Groups ##

 If you have a number of users who should all have the same permissions for some Products or Product Types, you can put them together in a group.
 The group defines the roles for Products and Product Types that are applied to all members of the group.